servicecoinrwb/real-yield-dashboard/README.md

 Maintains a whitelist of approved "Solver" addresses.

-Disburses loans (capital) from its balance to whitelisted solvers.
+Disburses loans (capital) from its balance to whitelisted solvers via disburseLoan.

-Records loan repayments from solvers.
+Records loan repayments from solvers via recordLoanPrincipalRepayment.

 Forwards any profits (fees/interest) to the YieldVault.